BlueByteSystemsInc/PDMShell/src/SETREVISIONFROMSOURCE.md

 ---
 description: Sets the revision of SOLIDWORKS PDM files from a CSV source containing file IDs and revision values.
-title: SETRECISIONFROMSOURCE Command | PDMShell | SOLIDWORKS PDM
+title: setrevisionfromsource Command | PDMShell | SOLIDWORKS PDM
 ---
-# SETRECISIONFROMSOURCE Command
+# setrevisionfromsource
 ## Description
-The `SetRecisionFromSourceCommand` allows you to batch-update the **PDM-managed revision** for multiple files by reading values from a CSV input source.
+The `setrevisionfromsource` command allows you to batch-update the **PDM-managed revision** for multiple files by reading values from a CSV input source.

 The **source CSV** must contain at minimum: